Microbot-ph/web/README.md

-# Micro Bot Website
+# Microbot Website

-Official website for **Micro Bot**, a Philippine-based electronics and robotics supplier dedicated to providing affordable, high-quality components, development boards, and educational solutions for makers, students, educators, and engineers.
+Official website for **Microbot**, a Philippine-based electronics and robotics supplier dedicated to providing affordable, high-quality components, development boards, and educational solutions for makers, students, educators, and engineers.

 ## Overview
-The Micro Bot website serves as a central platform for showcasing products, company information, and customer resources.
+The Microbot website serves as a central platform for showcasing products, company information, and customer resources.
 Visitors can explore available products, learn about the company, and access purchasing channels and support information.

 ## Features
 * Product showcase and catalog